wblatta/wblatta/README.md

 # Westlee Latta

 Technical program manager working on developer platforms and AI tooling.
-I build small things to answer questions I could not answer any other way.
+AI as a force multiplier, not a replacement for people, process or meaningful artifacts.

 ## Projects